louie0207/FinalProject/README.md

 # Start the Server
 uvicorn app.main:app --reload

 Wait until you see: Application startup complete.

 Terminal 2: Frontend UI

 This launches the website.

-Bash
 # Ensure you are in the project root and environment is active
 source .venv-final/bin/activate

 # Run Streamlit
 streamlit run frontend.py

 The app should automatically open in your browser at http://localhost:8501.

 🧪 Usage Guide

-Ingest Data:
+1. Ingest Data (The Foundation)

 On the sidebar, enter a ticker (e.g., AAPL or TSLA).

 Click "Ingest/Refresh Data".

 Wait for the green success message.
+This downloads the latest 10-K and processes it for RAG.

-View KPIs (XBRL):
+2. View KPIs & Visuals (XBRL Dashboard)

 Go to the "KPI Dashboard" tab.

-Click "Load Metrics" to see exact Revenue/Asset numbers from the SEC.

-Chat (RAG):
+Click "Load Metrics".

+Charts: View interactive line charts for Revenue and Net Income trends over the last 3 years.

+Export: Click the "📥 Download Financial Data (CSV)" button to get the raw data.

+3. Chat with the Analyst (RAG)

 Go to the "Financial Chat" tab.

-Ask: "What are the primary risk factors?" or "How did revenue change last year?"
+Quick Start: Click one of the suggested questions like "Risk Summary" or "Revenue Growth".

+Ask Custom Questions: "What does the management say about supply chain risks?"

-Verify: Check the [Source: ...] citations in the response.
+Verify: Click the blue [Source: ...] links in the response to open the official SEC filing.

+⚠️ Troubleshooting

+Error: 404 Client Error ...
+CIK000000AAPL:

+The system failed to convert Ticker to CIK.
+Ensure your internet is connected so it can fetch the SEC ticker map.

+Error: 429 insufficient_quota:

+Your OpenAI API key has run out of credits.
+Check your billing dashboard.

+Error: ConnectionTimeout on Frontend:

+Make sure Terminal 1 (Backend) is running!
+The website cannot work without the API server.

+Plain Text Citations (Not Clickable):

+This means you are using old data.
+Delete the data/ folder and click "Ingest" again to refresh the database with clickable link metadata.